Autodesk/ADAppRater-iOS/README.md

 	ADAppRaterTexts* newStrings = [[ADAppRaterTexts alloc] initWithApplicationName:@"App Name" feedbackRecipientEmail:@"support@your.mail"];
 	[ADAppRater sharedInstance].localStrings = newStrings;

-###Email Recipient for Feedback Form
-To set an email address to be used as a recipient in the default feedback form, insert the mail address to `ADAppRaterTexts` property:

-	@property (nonatomic, strong) NSString* feedbackFormRecipient;

-###Text & Localization
 To customize the texts ADAppRater will display, insert your customized strings to the appropriate `ADAppRaterTexts` property:

 	@property (nonatomic, strong) NSString* userSatisfactionAlertTitle;